-Donor donations are used to record donations you receive from donors in support of an event that are not items you will be including in the auction.
+Donor Donations are used for recording donations you receive from Donors in support of an event and these donations are not items you will be including in the auction.

-Entering donor donations for these will let you track what was received from the donor, include them on the donor's receipt and acknowledge the donor on the web site.
+Recording Donor Donations for these will let you track what was received from the Donor and allow you to include them on the Donor Receipts as well as acknowledge the Donor on the event website.

 Donor Donations vs Bidder Donations

-When dealing with cash donations there is an overlap between recording a bidder donation or a donor donation.
-There is no single right answer to which way it should be recorded, but a couple of guidelines help.
+When dealing with cash donations there is an overlap between recording a Bidder donation or a Donor donation.
+There is no single right answer to which way a donation should be recorded, although here are some guidelines that may help.

-- it is made and paid for prior to the event and is in lieu of donating an item for the auction to be available for bidding on at or through the event;
+- the donation is made and paid for prior to the event and it is in lieu of donating an item for the auction to be available for bidding on at or through the event;

-- the donor isn't going to be a bidder participant at the event.
+- the Donor is not going to be a Bidder participant at the event;

-- you don't need to track the commitment to the donation separately from the payment.
+- you do not need to track the commitment to the donation separately from the payment,

-- it is a donation of goods or services.
+- it is a donation of goods or services; or,

 - you want to acknowledge the donation on the auction website.

-A donor donation can be flagged as an in-kind donation which will prevent its value from being counted as income for the event.
+A Donor Donation can be flagged as a Donation in kind which will prevent its value from being counted as income for the event.
 The "in-kind" flag is never shown publicly or revealed on the Donor Receipts, it is purely for internal purposes.